EMart86/TWAS/README.md

-TAWS - Together We Are Strong
+TWAS - Together We Are Strong

-Imagine a world, where everyone has an equal amount of money and noone is facing disadvanteges..
+Imagine a world, where noone is facing disadvanteges..

-Aim of this exchange-good (because currency is a restricted name) is to allow each and everyone to have time to think about their life.
+Aim of this exchange-good (because currency is a restricted name) is to change the common problems of this century to allow the whole world to become liveable.

 Disadvantege of our current system is: